-The online ESL certificate is a convenient program for licensed teachers or administrators in Nevada, Florida or Louisiana who are interested in working with ESL students inside or outside the classroom.
+The online ESL certificate is a convenient program for licensed teachers or administrators in Nevada, Florida, Illinois, or Louisiana who are interested in working with ESL students inside or outside the classroom.
 Teachers who complete this certificate program are offered the preparation to become leaders in the ESL/TESOL initiatives that districts undertake in an increasingly diverse school climate.

 |Course #||Course Title||Course Description||Credits|

 |TSL-534||Methods of Teaching English & Grammar to Speakers of Other Languages||In this course, students are instructed in immersion strategies, English language development strategies, and numerous research-based methodologies in current practice.
 Students examine ways of organizing the classroom for optimal language learning, including especially cooperative learning.
 In the course setting, they also develop, practice, and assess language lessons that align with state and national standards for teaching English language learners.||4|

 |TSL-540||Curriculum Development and Assessment||Teachers must be course developers as well as designers of instruction for daily and weekly lessons.
 In this course, students compare Sheltered Immersion Observation Protocol (SIOP) and Understanding by Design (UbD).
 They also fully examine assessment for the purposes of identification, placement, and instructional delivery.
 They subsequently design and fully develop the materials for a language unit that aligns with the state and national standards and current assessment practices.||4|